18 FAQs people ask about how to plan their PR and content marketing

 - How do I get into the papers?

-- How should a business use social media to link with traditional media?
+- How should I use social media for PR purposes?

 - How do I find out if I've had media coverage?

 - Can I put a media article on my website?

 - What's the cheapest way for me to get into the media?

 - If I put something on Twitter will my local paper pick it up?

 - Is Facebook better than Twitter for PR?

 - When is the best time to launch my product?

 - Where does the BBC go to find businesses to film?